takchichan/cas/README.md

 ## implementation

-1. create cookies, if cookies not found.
+1. create cookies if cookies not found.
 2. find ticket in memory and set the request authenticated.
 3. if not found, redirect to cas server and then validate the ticket responsed by cas server.
 4. if validated, store ticket in menory and set the request authenticated.